 But, when it comes to building your wealth, it’s smart to be really good at something.

-There’s a lot of specialists out there earning great wages.
-And while the top-tier folks tend to be generalists, there’s not very many of them.
+There are a lot of specialists out there earning great wages.
+And while the top-tier folks tend to be generalists, there are not very many of them.

 And for our last piece of the puzzle.
 I believe there’s a spectrum between being a specialist and a generalist.

-While this article addresses the comparison as if a generalist vs specialist are distinct entities, I don’t think people fall into a singular category in a binary way.
+Although this article examines the specialist vs generalist comparison as if they are dichotomous, I believe that people do not neatly fit into one singular category in a binary manner.
 Just like we don’t have perfect introverts or perfect extroverts, most people fall along the spectrum between being the idealized specialist or generalist.

 But, they would also know virtually nothing about anything else.
 They’d have zero knowledge of social hierarchies or business practices.